spkelle2/Equipment_Routing_Docs/_build/html/_sources/reporting.rst.txt

    step to ensure that additional sets of equipment that were brought out to job sites, if necessary, are counted as in use.

-Also worth nothing in the process, the sets of equipment are indexed in increasing order, and assignment is made to the set of available equipment with the lowest index, ensuring we use the smallest number of equipment sets for the majority of the work.
+Also worth noting in the process, the sets of equipment are indexed in increasing order, and assignment is made to the set of available equipment with the lowest index, ensuring we use the smallest number of equipment sets for the majority of the work.